CD Scorpion Vermelho: Regional competitions

 Scorpion Vermelho started off the 2016–17 season last place after a 0–4 loss to Estrela dos Amadores, Scorpion defeated Juventus 0–3 and became 6th.
-On December 29, a two goal draw with Grêmio Nhágar was followed but dropped its positions to 8th.
+On December 29, a two-goal draw with Grêmio Nhágar was followed but dropped its positions to 8th.
 They did not picked up a position until they defeated Flor Jovem 3–2 on January 29 and then 6th after they defeated Desportivo Santa Cruz, originally for February 12, it was rescheduled to the 25th as the referees needed money for some rounds especially of the season.
 Scorpion Vermelho had a few scoreless draws later, though they defeated Estrelas dos Amadores at the 12th round and again picked a position to 5th, after they made a victory over Benfica Santa Cruz on March 25 and was 4th place, their highest reached.
-Their positions plummeted slowly, 5th after a loss to Beira Mar, inbetween was the club's last won as they defeated AJAC 4–3 on April 13, later they were 6th at the 20th round after a loss to Calheta de São Miguel, the first of three straight losses, they the last two to Desportivo de Santa Cruz and Tarrafal's Varandinha and Scorpion Vermelho finished 8th with 30 points, 8 wins, 7 draws and losses and scored 30 goals.
+Their positions plummeted slowly, 5th after a loss to Beira Mar, in between was the club's last won as they defeated AJAC 4–3 on April 13, later they were 6th at the 20th round after a loss to Calheta de São Miguel, the first of three straight losses, they the last two to Desportivo de Santa Cruz and Tarrafal's Varandinha and Scorpion Vermelho finished 8th with 30 points, 8 wins, 7 draws and losses and scored 30 goals.

 Scorpion Vermelho started off the 2017–18 season with a goal draw with Flor Jovem, their season's first won was on November 25 as they defeated Benfica.
 Two straight wins came after their loss to Varandinha on December 2.
 A single goal draw was made with GDR São Lourenço and is now second place at the sixth round.
 They had 4 wins with their recent with the score 4–1 over Tarrafal's Beira Mar, their recent was over Flor Jovem on February 17.
 Two straight draws, a scoreless one with Benfica Santa Cruz and a goal apiece with Varandinha at the 12th round.
 The club is now first place with 20 points, shared with Flor Jovem and had 14 goals, a seven difference over their 8 conceded.
 They were still first with 24 points and had 6 wins sharing with four other clubs including the top four clubs, their last win was over AJAC on March 3 in Calheta.
 A round later, they defeated São Lourenço 0–5 and gained a greater chance for another regional title, they had 27 points, this gained with their win over Estrela dos Amadores and they got it after their win over ailing Calheta and heads for the fifth time at the nationals.
 The final match of the season will be against Tarrafal's Beira Mar.